egirna/icapeg/How to add a new service for a new vendor.md

     )
     ```

-  - You should add a case in switch case by the new vendor
+  - You should add a case in the switch case in GetService function by the new vendor

+    ```go
+    func GetService(vendor, serviceName, methodName string, httpMsg *utils.HttpMsg, elapsed time.Duration, logger *logger.ZLogger) Service {
+    	switch vendor {
+    	case VendorGlasswall:
+    		return glasswall.NewGlasswallService(serviceName, methodName, httpMsg, elapsed, logger)
+    	case VendorABC:
+    		return echo.NewABCService(serviceName, methodName, httpMsg, elapsed, logger)
+    	}
+    	return nil
+    }
+    ```

+Now you can run the application and try it with you service.